-From the main dashboards page, you can switch the Dark mode, Share :share: internally or externally your dashboard, change the Access restriction :open_lock:, Edit your dashboard layout, or perform several actions in the … action menu.
+From the main dashboards page, you can switch the Dark mode, Share :share: internally or externally your dashboard, change the Access restriction :open_lock:, Edit your dashboard layout, or perform several actions in the … More Actions menu.

 You can manage your dashboards from either: